jcosta33/confessions/README.md

  3. Use Compass to connect to MongoDB (leave defaults)

- 4. Create a database with the name of "beamian" with a collection named "users"
+ 4. Create a database with the name of "confessions" with a collection named "users"

  5. Open terminal and run "npm i" on the root folder;